PancakeTAS/KillTheRNG-OLD/README.md

 ﻿# KillTheRng
 ### Kill all aspects of rng in Minecraft

 This Mod is a part of the TASmod.
+Even though this is a standalone Mod, it is not recommended as a TAS mod

 ## Bugs / Feature Requests